-Window treatment trends 2026 point to a clear shift toward smarter functionality, warmer materials, and more intentional design.
+Window treatment trends in 2026 point to a clear shift toward smarter functionality, warmer materials, and more intentional design.
 Homeowners across Colorado’s Front Range are choosing window treatments that balance comfort, energy efficiency, and aesthetics—without overcomplicating their spaces.
 These trends reflect how modern homes are being designed and lived in today.

 From automation and motorization to organic textures and architectural details, the 2026 outlook blends innovation with timeless appeal.
 This guide breaks down the seven most influential window treatment trends shaping the year ahead and explains how each one supports better light control, insulation, and everyday usability—while still feeling current and refined.

-1. Smart Motorization Goes Mainstream
+Smart Motorization Goes Mainstream

 Motorization has officially moved from “nice-to-have” to standard expectation.
 In 2026, automation is less about gadgets and more about seamless living—quiet operation, predictable movement, and systems that simply work when needed.